espocrm/espocrm/README.md

 * **Open-source transparency**.
 EspoCRM’s source code is open and accessible, so anyone can inspect it and see how data is being managed within the CRM.
 * **Customization freedom**.
 You can develop features, create custom entities, fields, relationships, buttons to make the CRM fit your specific needs.
 * **Clean user interface**.
-EspoCRM has a clean, uncluttered, minimalist user inteface that is easy to navigate and has a short learning curve.
+EspoCRM has a uncluttered, minimalist and very fast user inteface that is easy to navigate and has a short learning curve.
 * **Straightforward REST API**.
 It can be easily integrated with other applications using a REST API.

 ### Who is EspoCRM for?